4WD MODIFICATIONS - TECH TORQUE

-Norway already has 20-percent of its car fleet as electric vehicles and intends to ban the sale of new cars with only IC engines from 2025.
+Norway has 80-percent of its new car fleet as electric vehicles and intends to ban the sale of new cars with only IC engines from 2025.
 Holland looks like following this lead.

-However, no-one believes that pure-electric 4WDs could fill the role of IC-powered ones in Australia, even if our stupid Government wakes up one day to what’s happening everywhere else.
-To replace the straight-IC-powered 4WD we’d need PHEVs and REEVs.
+However, no-one believes that pure-electric 4WDs could fill the role of IC-powered ones in Australia: to replace the straight-IC-powered 4WD we’ll need PHEVs and REEVs.

 Mitsubishi promised a PHEV Triton for release in 2016 (pic above), but now that Mitsubishi Motors is part of the Renault-Nissan Alliance that didn’t happen.

 Mazda announced in 2018 that it would develop range-extended EVs and filed a patent for a specially modified rotary engine.
 The range extender rotary engine is designed to be mounted horizontally and is fitted with oil injection to ensure tip seal lubrication in this position.

 The Chinese Haval corporation released